QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 # Bonus: Adding your certificate to iOS devices

 There are two ways to import a certificate on iOS.
-Open it in the mail app (i.e. email it to yourself), or download it in Safari (e.g. put it in Dropbox and create a shared link to manually type into Safar's private browsing mode).
+Open it in the mail app (i.e. email it to yourself), or download it in Safari (e.g. put it in Dropbox, and create a shared link to manually type into Safari's private browsing mode).

 Add the certificate as a configuration profile, which is enough for CardDav and CalDav setups on iOS.
 Radicale's web interface requires an additional activation step for Safari at `General >> About >> Trusted Certificates`.
 This is useful to verify that you can access `https://piserver.local:5232`.